 - No turtle necks, they make your neck look very short.

-- Avoid low cleavage or big neckline.
+- Avoid low cleavage or a big neckline.
 Depending on the angle of the picture, these can make you look too naked.
-Is certainly be very beautiful and attractive in real life, but makes your picture weaker.
+It is certainly very beautiful and attractive in real life, but it makes your picture weaker.

 There are exceptions for everyone and every situation.
-Once more you first need to think what is your objective.
+Once more, you first need to know your objective.

 You cannot decide?
 Ask professional advice and always bring more outfits with you for a photoshoot.